LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Our Suggested Evaluation Framework and Experiment Results

 \subsection{Task I: Policy Verification}

+\textbf{Task Description.} Motivated by \textbf{Observations 4.1 and 4.2}, we propose policy verification, one of the most straightforward tasks to evaluate the world models in terms of the multi-step predictions.
+The basic idea of policy verification is given an action sequence, the world model need to prediction whether the sequence can complete the task or not.
+The process for the policy verification is displayed in Algorithm~\ref{alg:policy_verification}.
+Specifically, given the environment \texttt{env}, the action sequence $\bm{a}$ with length $N$ to verify and {$\rho$ denotes the fraction of the action sequence for which the world model is responsible for verification/planning.} We will run the game for the first $(1-\rho)\cdot N$ steps (Line~\ref{alg:policy_verification_env} of Algorithm~\ref{alg:policy_verification}), and leverage the world model to continue the last $\rho N$ steps (Line~\ref{alg:policy_verification_world_model} of Algorithm~\ref{alg:policy_verification}).
+The returned results $r_{N}, d_{N}$ will be compared with the true results from the environment to evaluate the world model.

-\paragraph{Evaluation Protocol.} Given the action sequence $\bm{a}$ generated by the rule-based policy, we leverage the world model to verify the last $\rho$ proportion of the policy, where $\rho \in \{0.25, 0.5, 0.75, 1.0\}$.
+\textbf{Evaluation Protocol.} Given the action sequence $\bm{a}$ generated by the rule-based policy, we leverage the world model to verify the last $\rho$ proportion of the policy, where $\rho \in \{0.25, 0.5, 0.75, 1.0\}$.
 We note that when $\rho=1.0$, the world model will verify the full action sequence with only the initial observation of the environment.
-We say the verification of the policy is correct if all three features, i.e., gameScore, gameOver, and gameWon, are correct.
-We note that only correct policies are verified, as there are enormous wrong policies for an environment, which is useless for decision making.
-Furthermore, there would also be other action sequences to finish the tasks, where we cannot enumerate all policies to complete the tasks.
+We say the verification of the policy is correct if all three features, i.e., gameScore, gameOver, and gameWon, are correct. {Our policy verification evaluation only tests correct (positive) policies.
+A complete verification capability would also need to reject incorrect (negative) policies, which we do not test.
+This means we measure ``false negative rate'' (incorrectly rejecting valid policies) but not ``false positive rate'' (incorrectly accepting invalid policies).
+True utility for planning would require low rates on both.
+Generating meaningful negative policies is challenging: random action sequences are trivially wrong, while plausible-but-flawed policies require domain expertise to construct.
+We leave comprehensive negative policy evaluation to future work, acknowledging this significantly limits claims about verification reliability for search applications.
+Furthermore, there would also be other action sequences to finish the tasks, where we cannot enumerate all policies to complete the tasks.}